Meet the Hoya carnosa compacta which also goes by the name of Hoya Krinkle Curl and Hoya Hindu Rope.

-My Hoya Hindu rope is in an East facing room about five feet from the window living it’s best life in indirect light.
+My Hoya Hindu rope is in a West facing room about five feet from the window living it’s best life in indirect light.
 Occasionally, I rotate the plant so that all sides get some light but mostly, I leave this plant alone.

 THE WATERING DRILL